cmb69/portable_xh/README.txt

 webserver is running, you can navigate to <http://localhost:8888/> to view the start page of the CMSimple_XH installation, which resides in the www/ subfolder.

+How to use CMSimple_XH is described in its Wiki
+<http://www.cmsimple-xh.org/wiki/doku.php>.
+If you have questions feel free to
+ask in its Forum <http://cmsimpleforum.com/>.

 Email
 -----